Ja'Marr Chase Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Matchup vs. Cleveland

-- Chase had 49 receiving yards per game in one career matchup against the Browns, 0.5 more than his receiving yards prop bet over/under for Sunday's game (48.5).
+- In his one matchup against the Browns, Chase's 49 receiving yards total is 0.5 more than his over/under for Sunday's game (48.5).

-- Chase did not have a touchdown catch in that outing against the Browns.

-- The Browns have the NFL's fifth-ranked pass defense this season, giving up 223.5 yards per game through the air.
+- The Browns are conceding 223.5 passing yards per game this year, the NFL's fifth-ranked pass defense.

-- The Browns have allowed 28 passing TDs this season (1.8 per game), ranking them 24th among NFL defenses.
+- The Browns have allowed 28 passing TDs this year (1.8 per game), ranking them 24th among NFL defenses.

 Recent Performances

-- In last week's matchup with the Chiefs, Chase caught 11 passes for 266 yards (24.2 yards per catch) and scored three touchdowns while being targeted 12 times.
+- In last week's outing against the Chiefs, Chase was targeted 12 times, totaling 266 yards on 11 receptions (averaging 24.2 yards per catch) while scoring three touchdowns.

+- Chase's stat line during his last three games includes 19 grabs for 394 yards and three touchdowns.
+He put up 131.3 yards per game, and was targeted 26 times.

 Chase's Cincinnati Teammates